Release Date: October 16, 2022

-This release provides a number of new features and enhancements in addition to numerous bug fixes.
+This release of Tipasa provides new features and enhancements in addition to numerous bug fixes.
 These features will help you manage more complex workflows, including:

 Many of these enhancements are the direct result of your feedback.